An easy recipe for Pork Salsa Verde (Green Chile Pork), made in the slow-cooker.

 Pork salsa verde is fantastic over rice or served buffet-style for a DIY taco bar.
 It's also great in New Mexican-style Green Chili stew: in this case, you add in par-cooked vegetables, additional roasted green chiles, and a can of posole corn (also called white hominy).
 The stew is traditionally served with shredded lettuce, chopped cilantro, thinly sliced radishes, sour cream (or Mexican crema), and crumbled (or shredded) cheese, with warmed tortillas on the side.

-- 2 tbsp. rich lard butter, or canola oil
+- 2 tablespoon rich lard, (or use butter or canola oil)

-- 4 cups of beef broth water, or a mix
+- 4 cups beef broth, (or use water or a mix)

 - 2 bay leaves

 - 1 28- oz. can posole corn, (a.k.a., white hominy, drained)

 - 2 4 oz. cans mild roasted green chiles (not jalapeños), drained & chopped

 - thin-sliced radishes

 - shredded or crumbled cheese

 - The night before you plan to eat your pork, season the meat well on all sides with salt and pepper.
 Melt your lard in a heavy-bottomed pot over medium-high heat.
 Working in small batches, sear your meat on all sides.
 Remove meat and set aside.
 Meanwhile, if you're making green chili stew, steam your vegetables until easily pierced with a paring knife.
 Cool and refrigerate overnight.